tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 - `/api/hoots` will be an endpoint where we can play around with the `GET`, `POST`,`DELETE` and `PATCH` HTTP methods
 - "hoots" will be short declamations or interjections, such as "Yay!
 Free lunch is good" or "Hmm...
 Birds aren't real!"
-- Here's the code for our array of `hoots` that has a single default hoot - add this to  **routes/api.js**
+- Here's the code for our array of `hoots` - it has a single default hoot - add this code to  **routes/api.js**:

 ```js
 const generateNewId = () => crypto.randomUUID();